bensir213/bengoframe-py-report/README.md

 [packages]
 beautifulsoup4 = "*"
 lxml = "*"

 # If you have no pipenv.
 # Please copy them to requirenments.txt and pip install -r requirenments.txt

+# Please use python 3.8 to run the example.py
+# If you want to create your own creator and appender.
+Do not use example.py to show the test report
+[requires]
+python_version = "3.8"
 ```

 `testData.json` is the copy file to display all test results